fgcz/rawDiag/README.md

 The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) has to be separately downloaded and installed in order to be able to use the R function `read.raw`.

-#### on Linux
+on Linux
-(Debian) system run the following code snippet once you have downloaded the libraries:
+(Debian) system run the following code snippet once you have downloaded the libraries (expect ThermoRawFileReader_linux.4.0.22.nupkg in /tmp):
 ```{sh}
 apt-get update \
   && apt-get install mono-complete vim less unzip r-base -y \